 - Don’t get prescription drugs from any unreliable or illegal sources.
 Illegal sources often sell drugs that have been mixed with other substances or that don’t contain what they claim.
 Taking these substances can be extremely dangerous.

 Ritalin/Adderall Abuse Caregiver Tips

 - Don’t be unrealistically afraid of addiction.
 Attention-deficit/hyperactivity disorder is common among children, and Ritalin and Adderall are commonly prescribed to treat the condition.
-When used correctly, the drugs are an effective treatment for the disorder, and they are unlikely to be addictive.
-Some parents are also concerned that their child’s use of these drugs could lead to substance abuse problems later in their lives; studies have shown that this is not the case.
+When used correctly, the drugs are an effective treatment for the disorder, and they are very unlikely to be addictive.
+However, some parents are also concerned that their child’s use of these drugs could lead to substance abuse problems later in their lives; studies have shown that this is not the case.

 - Be aware of how the drugs are used.
 A common misconception is that Adderall abuse is most prevalent among children and adolescents, the population to whom the drug is most often prescribed.
 However, abuse of the drug is most common among college-age and older adults.
 Misunderstanding the problem can lead parents, friends, or loved ones to overlook the possibility of Adderall abuse in young adults.

 Stimulant abuse often exists alongside other mental health and brain-related conditions, a situation called co-morbidity.
 Here are a few of the disorders commonly associated with stimulant use problems: